mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-04-Spatial-Data-In-R-sp.md

 Now let's load the Rdata object we downloaded at beginning of this session - Rdata files are just a handy way of saving and reloading your workspace - remember, R works with objects in memory, you can save them out in this format or share with others this way.

-Let's look at a `SptialPolygonsDataframe` of HUCs and dig into slot structure for polygon data in `sp`
+Let's look at a `SptialPolygonsDataframe` of HUCs and dig into slot structure for polygon data in `sp`.
+For a more complex object like a `SptialPolygonsDataframe` there is a hierarchy of slots we need to understand.

 ```r
 load("HUCs.RData")